-Prerequisite: SB/SGMT 3000 3.00 or SB/INTL 3000 3.00; Year 3 BBA/iBBA standing required
+Prerequisite: SB/SGMT 3000 3.00 or SB/INTL 3000/4400 3.00

 SB/XXXX 4900 3.00 Schulich Guided Study

 Under guidance of a full-time Schulich faculty member, individual students in Year 3 or 4 may undertake a special program of Guided Studies tailored to the mutual interests of the student and the faculty member.
 These studies are codesigned by the student and the faculty member in advance of start of the academic term.
 The student and faculty member must sign a Guided Study Form that includes: